rafaelUnreal/om_ansible/README.md

 # OM Ansible

-Minimalistic, disposable Ops Manager environment with Ansible.
+Minimalistic, disposable Ops Manager environment with Ansible. ** Refactor to work with M1 **

 ## Quickstart
 1. Create a local directory to use as home for OM Ansible and clone this repository into that directory: